Zuoqiu-Yingyi/siyuan-plugin-monaco-editor/public/README.md

       * Whether to hide the document title in the submitted activity information.
       * Corresponds to the `hide_file_names` configuration option in the `.wakatime.cfg` configuration file of `Wakapi/WakaTime`.
       * If enabled, all <kbd>Document Title</kbd> in the submitted information will be replaced with <kbd>Block ID</kbd>.
+    * `Offline caching`

+      * Whether to cache action information in local files
+      * Conditions for triggering offline caching

+        * Disable `Wakapi/WakaTime > General > Heartbeat Connections`
+        * Or unable to access `Wakapi/WakaTime` service
+      * Cache file directory: `workspace/temp/.wakatime/cache`
+      * Corresponds to the `offline` configuration option in the `.wakatime.cfg` configuration file of `Wakapi/WakaTime`.
     * `ID Include List`

       * Only submit documents whose ID path includes the list field.